jakub-figat/geoapi/README.md

 `$ make load-fixtures`

-6. Go to `http://localhost:8000/api/swagger` to see SwaggerUI docs.
+6. Go to `http://localhost:8000/api/swagger` to see SwaggerUI docs (available only on development environment).

 ## Makefile
 Project has `Makefile` with useful command aliases